Deterministic and Probabilistic Binary Search in Graphs

 \begin{lemma} Assuming that the target is in $S$, if each node $v \in S$ is queried at least $\TOTQ \geq \frac{2 \ln(\SetCard{S}/\ErrProb')}{(2p - 1)^2}$ times, then with probability at least $1 - \ErrProb'$, the true target is the unique node returned as the ``target'' by at least half of the queries. \end{lemma}

 \begin{proof} We prove Lemma~\ref{lem:repeatedly-querying} using standard tail bounds and a union bound.
 Let $\Tolerance = p - \Half$.
-As in the proof of Lemma~\ref{lem:multiplicative-weights}, for each queried node, a Hoeffding Bound establishes that the probability that fewer than $(p - \Tolerance) \TOTQ = \frac{\TOTQ}{2}$ queries are correctly answered is at most $\exp(-2 K \Tolerance^2)$.
+As in the proof of Lemma~\ref{lem:multiplicative-weights}, for each queried node, a Hoeffding Bound establishes that the probability that at most $(p - \Tolerance) \TOTQ = \frac{\TOTQ}{2}$ queries are correctly answered is at most $e^{-2 \TOTQ \Tolerance^2}$.
 Because of the lower bound on \TOTQ, this probability is upper-bounded by $\ErrProb' / \SetCard{S}$.
-By a union bound, the probability that any queried vertex has more than half of its queries answered incorrectly is at most $\ErrProb'$.
+By a union bound, the probability that any queried vertex has at least half of its queries answered incorrectly is at most $\ErrProb'$.
 Barring this event, the target vertex is confirmed as such more than half the time, while none of the non-target vertices are confirmed as target vertices at least half the time. \end{proof}

 Combining these lemmas, we prove the following: